MLOB-dev/MLOB/README.md

 If you use MLOB in your research, please cite:

-Dashuk, V., Hecht, M., Luedtke, O., Robitzsch, A., & Zitzmann, S.
+Dashuk, V., Hecht, M., Luedtke, O., Robitzsch, A., & Zitzmann, S. (2024).
-(2024).
-An Optimally Regularized Estimator of Multilevel Latent Variable Models with Improved MSE Performance.
+An Optimally Regularized Estimator of Multilevel Latent Variable Models, with Improved MSE Performance
 <https://doi.org/10.13140/RG.2.2.18148.39048>

 ## 📫 Contact: